 This is just how I feel.
 It doesn’t make it more or less objectively right or wrong.

 Eggs… people say they are not fetuses but are menstruation.
 I agree.
 Every once in a while, they are fetuses which hatch, but most of the time they are unfertilized eggs, “Menstruations.”
-I think they are OK to eat.
+I think they are OK (but gross) to eat.
 Some people who don’t think they are OK to eat will point to the cruel environment in which the eggs are factory farmed from chickens.
 I can see this point of view too.
 In that case, “natural” eggs are a good alternative.

 You don’t need to impress the super-vegans who are in big-brother’s chair scrutinizing the molecules of your diet.
 Nor do you need to impress the ignorant masses who think “god how can you not eat this juicy delicious hamburger, dude?
 I don’t know how you can do it, man.”
 You don’t need to impress anyone.
 Just be kind.
 Live on the path of Ahimsa by being as non-violent as possible.